evaitl/Movies/README.md

 * Should do a settings activity to control (among other things) when and how much data fetching to do.
 * I should hook in stetho and do some more analysis.
+* General code cleanup.
+Get rid of a lot of the useless logging.